dblume/email-notifier/README.md

     2012-10-10 13:00  1s Sent notification for msg on 2012-10-09 16:20:30+00:00
     2012-10-11 13:00  0s OK

+## Balancing Notification and Attention

+This script occupies the middle-ground between manually checking email, and letting a computer post a passive notification for you in a feed.

+##### (Worst) Manually Checking Email

+This is the worst option of the three.
+Humans shouldn't be required to repeatly check for email like we're in a [Skinner Box](https://en.wikipedia.org/wiki/Operant_conditioning_chamber).
+And we're fallable, so for rarely-used email, we're likely to fall out of the habit.

+##### (Better) Push Notifications for New Email

+**That's this solution.** You'll get interrupted, but you've decided it's OK for this account.

+##### (Best) Passive Feed Notification of New Email

+Instead of training ourselves to check apps and sites on a recurring basis, or letting them interrupt us with push notifications, the best solution is to funnel everything through a [feed](https://en.wikipedia.org/wiki/RSS).
+Then, at your discretion, you read your [feed aggregator](https://en.wikipedia.org/wiki/Feedly) for passive notifications from multiple agents.

+Use [email-feed](https://github.com/dblume/email-feed) for feed notifications.

 ## Getting Started

 1. Rename email\_notifier.json.sample to email\_notifier.json